Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ### Network Payload

 * **sunset.txt**
-  Retrieved via /links/sunset.txt during execution,the payload was not written to disk during execution and was instead handled     in memory by the runtime
+  Retrieved via /links/sunset.txt during execution.
+The payload was not written to disk during execution and was instead handled    in memory by the runtime
-  The full response body (including Python wrapper and encoded payload) was captured and preserved for analysis:
+  The full response body, including Python wrapper and encoded payload, was captured and preserved for analysis.

 * **sunset_payload.txt**
   `SHA256: 0dd45d76181a5eb83d9d2e116eeb498a387f567c3ec023eab338a6ff5a6c8466`

 ---